grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 ## Import alert rules

-Create or delete alert rules via provisioning files in your Grafana instance(s).
+Create or delete alert rules using provisioning files in your Grafana instance(s).

 1. Find the alert rule group in Grafana.
 1. [Export][alerting_export] and download a provisioning file for your alert rules.